Tim-Hass-GA/eie.io_project_2/README.md

 ### Issues / Incomplete
 - [x] background image was not loading in Heroku (naming convention for Heroku is case sensitive - changing JPG to jpg corrected the issue)
 - [x] Provided a better user experience for section post route.
-- [ ] While a user is selecting a crop choice for a garden section the data has a long scroll (implement scrollspy to provided a better user experience).
+- [ ] While a user is selecting a crop choice for a garden section the data has a long scroll (implement a better user experience).
-- [ ] Provided a better user experience for garden list (implement scrollspy).
+- [ ] Provided a better user experience for garden list.
-- [ ] Garden Section include calculated data concerning crops in this section; such as, days to harvest (data availability), watering table* , what types of fertilizer to use*,  (* need new api source).
+- [ ] Garden Section include calculated data concerning crops in this section.
 - [ ] Notes section PUT and DELETE routes for specific notes.
 - [ ] On User Account DELETE route issues, however account data is removed.